Understanding changes to AML/CTF obligations and the Privacy Act for reporting entities

 Remittance service providers will now follow the same requirements as financial institutions for domestic and international value transfers, the impacts of which will include:

-Payment service providers are also affected by the revised AML/CTF Act 2024, particularly with the introduction of the value transfer chain concept.
-Like remittance service providers and payment service providers (VASPs), virtual asset service providers will need to adhere to unified requirements for value transfers.
+Virtual asset service providers are also affected by the amended AML/CTF Act 2024, particularly with the introduction of the value transfer chain concept.
+Similar to remittance service providers and payment service providers, virtual asset service providers will need to adhere to unified requirements for value transfers.

 Integrating the value transfer chain concept into existing systems and processes can be complex, especially for reporting entities with diverse operations and multiple transaction types.